Reconstruct Anything Model: a lightweight general model for computational imaging: Adaptation of DDRM

 \section{Adaptation of DDRM}

 The DDRM algorithm builds on a denoising diffusion UNet backbone, following the architecture from \citep{dhariwal2021diffusion}, as in \citep{kawar2022denoising}.
+We use the pretrained weights provided by the authors of \citep{kawar2022denoising}.
 Due to its large receptive field, this convolutional UNet requires sufficiently large input sizes, but memory constraints make resolutions beyond 512$\times$512 impractical.
 To address this, we use circular padding to align inputs with the $2^5$ minimum size constraint, and process larger images by dividing them into non-overlapping 512$\times$512 patches.